alexshakouri/Rat_Brain_Segmentation/README.md

 ```

 ### Test the model
-2. Run test.py (make sure that the parameters that used for training is the same for the testing (data.py, model_dilation.py))
+2. Run test.py
+Important Note: make sure that the parameters that used for training is the same for the testing (data.py, model_dilation.py)
 ```
 input: 2D .tif image slices you want tested and .h5 weights file
-output: 2D segmentation mask of the predictions of the model
+output: 3D .tif segmentation mask of the predictions of the model
 ```
 #### Parameters
 ```